aureliusenterprise/doc_technical_manual/DOc/docs/source/Options/data_quality.rst

             result=contains_character(data, "id", ".", 1)

-This is the function that we use.
+This is the function used in this example.
 The inputs are data, name of the column, the character we want to check and 1 is the expected count

     contains_character(data, "id", ".", 1)

-We want to check if the the id contains "." .
+The check performed here is to if the the id contains "." .
 The output will be 1 because the "id" column contains "."

 9. Check Matching Pattern
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-In this example we are checking if the values in the column `name` match the given `pattern`.
+Checks if the values in the column `name` match the given `pattern`.

-We provide a dummy dataset
+A dummy dataset is provided

  .. code-block:: python